Victor Terence King

-Victor Terence King (born 26 January 1949) is a British academic and Emeritus Professor of Southeast Asian Studies, University of Leeds and Distinguished Professor of Borneo Studies, Institute of Asian Studies, Universiti Brunei Darussalam.
+Victor Terence King (born 26 January 1949) is a British academic and Emeritus Professor of Southeast Asian Studies, University of Leeds and Visiting Professor of Borneo Studies, Institute of Asian Studies, Universiti Brunei Darussalam.
 King is listed as one of the University of Hull's Notable academics at List of University of Hull people.

 Education

 King holds a BA in Geography and Sociology, University of Hull (1970), an MA (with distinction), Area Studies (Anthropology, Geography, Indonesian Language), SOAS University of London (1971) and a PhD in Social Anthropology, University of Hull (1980).